JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

 We have now successfully sent some telemetry which is picked up and handled.
 In the end, commands were received and acted on.

+If you don't want to be dependend on the stream analytics, you can run the test that we created for the Function.

 ## Conclusion

 Receiving commands from Azure completes the main part of the workshop.